archlinux-downgrade/downgrade/doc/downgrade.8.md

 By default, **downgrade** will search both local caches and the ALA.

-The package cache directory is read from the pacman configuration file by default, or set to */var/cache/pacman/pkg/* when not found.

-The pacman log file is read from the pacman configuration file by default, or set to */var/log/pacman.log* when not found.
+If only one package with its corresponding location matches, the package will be installed without further prompt from the user.

 # VERSION FILTERING

 **downgrade** allows the use of the following version-filtering operators: **=**, **=~**, **<=**, **>=**, **<** and **>**.
 Note that **=~** represents a regex match operator.

-If only one package-path matches, the package will be installed without further prompt from the user.

 # EXIT CODES